ONSdigital/sdg_data_updates/CONTRIBUTING.md

 > `git clone https://github.com/ONSdigital/sdg_data_updates.git` (from the Code dropdown shown in the image above).
 > - A pop-up will appear.
 The ‘password’ it asks for is the personal access token that you created in step 1.
 > - Alternatively, go to the desired directory, right-click and choose 'Git Bash here'.
 You can then skip the `cd D:/coding_repos` step, as Bash will open in that directory.
+> - Once you have cloned the repository, in order to access the main branch you need to navigate to the cloned folder that will now appear in your coding_repos.
+Use `cd sdg_data_updates`.
+You should now see (main) in blue colour at the end of the directory line.

 ## Setting up a new indicator automation ##